leonardosip/Teste-RequisicaoAPI/README.md

    npm run dev

 6. **Acesse a aplicação**:
-   A aplicação estará disponível no navegador em [http://localhost:3000](http://localhost:3000).
+   A aplicação estará disponível no navegador.